 Replacement of fluids and electrolytes (salts) is necessary in cases where the animal is at risk of dehydration, such as from excessive vomiting or diarrhea.

-Relief of distension (bloating) by stomach tube or surgery may be required if the digestive tract has become distended with gas, fluid, or food.
+Relief of distension (bloating) by stomach tube or surgery may be required if the digestive tract has become obstructed, twisted, or distended with gas, fluid, or food.

 Pain relief is sometimes provided.
 However, a dog being given pain medicine must be watched carefully to ensure that the pain relief is not masking a condition that is becoming worse.

 Bacterial and parasitic diseases of the digestive system are often treated with medications designed to kill the infectious organisms.
 There are currently no specific medications for treatment of viral diseases.
 Antibiotics (drugs effective against bacteria) are commonly given daily by mouth for several days until recovery is apparent, although their effectiveness in treating digestive system disease is still uncertain.
+In fact, overdoses or prolonged use of antibiotics can be harmful to the digestive tract.
 Antibiotics may be given by injection when septicemia (blood poisoning) is apparent or likely to occur.
 Your veterinarian will make the decision whether to prescribe antibacterial medication based on the suspected disease, likelihood of benefits, previous results, and cost of treatment.